 An important element of container terminal design and configuration concerns the ratio between the water and the yard capacity.
 The desired outcome is related to the function of the terminal within shipping networks and its hinterland.
 Therefore, there is no optimal ratio as the ideal design is context-specific.

 - Water capacity higher than yard capacity.
-This mainly concerns ports that act as transshipment hubs and where several ships need to be handled at any given time.
-It could also involve ports that are constrained from the landside, such as those with limited land for expansion and proximity to urban activities.
+This mainly concerns ports that act as transshipment hubs and where several ships must be handled at any time.
+It could also involve ports constrained from the landside, such as those with limited land for expansion and proximity to urban activities.
 From a hardware perspective, increasing port hardware implies expanding the yard surface (plus more ground slots) and adding yard equipment.
 From a software perspective, yard operations can be optimized, resulting in lower dwell times and more throughput for the same yard surface.

 Still, container terminals can rarely have an optimal configuration due to the commercial environment in terms of foreland and hinterland activity and port site limitations regarding nautical profile and available land footprint.